-In cooperation with the people of Allenstown and in partnership with other public and private agencies, to assume a leadership role through a problem-solving approach to preventing crime and disorder, reducing citizen fear of crime, providing a variety of community policing services, provide traffic enforcement on the roadways to maintain safety and interacting and being visible within the community to improve the quality of life for citizens.
+In cooperation with the people of Allenstown and in partnership with other public and private agencies, our mission is to assume a leadership role through a problem-solving approach to preventing crime and disorder, reducing citizen fear of crime, providing a variety of community policing services, provide traffic enforcement on the roadways to maintain safety and interacting and being visible within the community in order to improve the quality of life for all citizens.

-We will steadfastly uphold the constitution of the United States of America, the New Hampshire constitution and the laws of the State of New Hampshire.
-We will enforce the laws of the land and the ordinances of the Town of Allenstown.
+We will steadfastly uphold and enforce the Constitution of the United States of America, the New Hampshire Constitution, the laws of the State of New Hampshire, and the ordinances of the Town of Allenstown.

 The Allenstown Police Department is committed to fulfilling its mission by upholding the following values:

 We will strive to be responsive to the needs of the citizens of our community.
 Service to our citizens is a critical component of the foundation of what we do.
 Working cooperatively with the other departments of the town to enhance the quality of life in the community is essential.

 We will treat all employees, criminal offenders and the public with fairness, honesty, compassion, consideration, and respect while recognizing individual diversity.

 Allenstown Police Department

 The Allenstown Police Department is a full-time police department serving approximately 4300 residents, 24 hours a day, 365 days a year.
 The department consists of ten sworn officers including the Chief of Police, a Lieutenant, a Patrol Sergeant, a Detective Sergeant, and six full-time Patrol Officers.
 The department has a support staff made up of a Prosecutor, one full-time Administrative Assistant, one part-time Administrative Assistant, and a part-time Custodian.
 The department is located at 40 Allenstown Road, also known as US Route 3.
 Our dispatch services are provided by the Merrimack County Sheriff’s Office which is also staffed 24 hours a day.